mongodb/specifications/source/crud/crud.rst

     /**
      * The maximum amount of time to allow the operation to run.
+     *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
+     *
+     * NOTE: This option is deprecated in favor of timeoutMS.
      */
     maxTimeMS: Optional<Int64>;